Bad Luck Fale

-Simi Taitoko Fale (born 8 January 1982) is a Tongan-New Zealand professional wrestler and former rugby union player.
-He primarily works for New Japan Pro-Wrestling (NJPW) as Don Fale (ドン・ファレ, Don Fare), where he is a member of House of Torture.
+Simi Taitoko Fale (born 8 January 1982) is a Tongan professional wrestler and former rugby union player.
+He is signed to New Japan Pro-Wrestling (NJPW), where performs under the ring name as Don Fale (ドン・ファレ, Don Fare) and is a member of House of Torture.
 Best known by his longtime ring name Bad Luck Fale (バッドラック・ファレ, Baddorakku Fare), he is a former three-time NEVER Openweight 6-Man Tag Team Champion, a one-time IWGP Tag Team Champion and a one-time IWGP Intercontinental Champion.
 His surname translates to "house" in Tongan, which suits his wrestling persona as an immovable force.

-Fale is one of the founding members of the infamous Bullet Club, an originally all-foreigner stable that saw great success in the company.
+Fale is one of the founding members of Bullet Club, an originally all-foreigner stable that saw great success in the company.
 Fale remained the only founding member to have never left the group until 15 June 2025, when he joined House of Torture.

 Fale also operates a wrestling school called Fale Dojo, which has helped provide a bridge for non-Japanese wrestlers to perform for New Japan Pro-Wrestling.